Benlagra/RepData_PeerAssessment1/PA1_template.md

 Notice that we knew already that 8 days contain missing values for the number of steps from the fact that the data frame `tsd` had only 53 days while the total number of days is 61.

 Given the fact above, a reasonable strategy is to fill the missing values of each 5-minute interval of those 8 days with the mean for that 5-minute interval obtained earlier.
 I create thus a new data frame named `datac` where I fill the days with missing values with the vector `asi$steps`.
-For this, I create vector `vec` which is an 8 times, as in the number of days with `NA`s, replication of the vector `asi$steps`.
+For this, I create a vector `vec` which is an 8 times, as in the number of days with `NA`s, replication of the vector `asi$steps`.
+Sine my 5-minutes interval idenifier is ordered, this procedure is safe.

 ```r